Contact Us Report about mistake Sign In Help

 Access to professional activity:

 Professional activities of graduates of Professional Bachelor in Maritime technology study program Maritime Transport Logistics Technologies can be carried out in ports, maritime transport and general and other logistics national and international companies in Lithuania and abroad, as well as in the companies performing activities related cargo transportation by sea and land transport, such as shipping, stevedoring, freight forwarding, manufacturing, and trade.
-Graduates will be able to work in business and governmental institutions managing maritime sector, such as Klaipeda State Seaport Authority, the Lithuanian Transport Safety Administration Maritime Department etc. The graduates can work as maritime logistics specialists, stevedore, port terminal technologist, logistics technologists, transport technologists, freight forwarders or as specialists in the related fields.
+Graduates will be able to work in business and governmental institutions managing maritime sector, such as Klaipeda State Seaport Authority, the Lithuanian Transport Safety Administration Water Transport Department etc. The acquired education in the field of maritime technologies enables graduates to establish enterprises within the maritime transport sector.
+The graduates of the Maritime Transport Logistics specialization can work as maritime logistics specialists, stevedore, port terminal technologist, logistics technologists, transport technologists, freight forwarders or as specialists in the related fields.
 The acquired qualification enables graduates to establish a company operating in the maritime sector.
+Graduates of the Customs Procedures specialization can work in maritime business as customs brokers, as in the Klaipeda State Seaport Authority.
+Graduates of the Project Cargo Logistics specialization will be in high demand during the development of offshore wind farms in Lithuania’s territorial waters.

 Access to further study:

-Graduates will be able to continue their studies in postgraduate programs, and pursue a Master's Degree in domestic and foreign higher education institutions according to stated rules and procedures.
-Graduates acquired the maritime technology professional bachelor's degree may pursue graduate studies in technology and in some universities in the field of social sciences, for example, Logistics Management.
-There are possibilities to upgrade or acquire new qualification in technology, business, management, public administration, etc.
+Graduates will be able to continue their studies in postgraduate programmes, and pursue a Master's Degree in national and foreign universities according to it’s stated rules and procedures.
+There are possibilities to upgrade or acquire new qualification in technology, business, management, public administration, etc